Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Wild Shape - Water Myrmidon

-The last recommended Myrmidon is Wild Shape: Water Myrmidon.
-This is an amazing support option especially if you have other casters that can use Lightning or Cold spells.
+Wild Shape: Water Myrmidon.
+This is an amazing support option especially if you have other casters that can use Cold spells.
+It can apply

-The second aspect of the form is - Explosive Icicle.
+Explosive Icicleβ.
 At first glance, it's nothing special, but it gets its damage doubled if the enemy is wet.
-Second, it works with your spellcasting modifier, and attack rolls can be improved either with Advantage or spells like
+Second, it works with your spellcasting modifier, and attack rolls can be improved either with

 Bless.
 The area radius is significant and you can hit multiple enemies easily with it.

-The last aspect, depending on how much you want to use it (is a bit too much for my taste, as it requires plenty of setup) - Hiemal Strike.
-It deals two damage types:
+The last aspect, depending on how much you want to use it (is a bit too much for my taste, as it requires plenty of setup) -

 - Piercing damage - it can be enhanced with